Meaning and Context-Sensitivity

 - Cappelen, Herman, and Lepore, Ernie, 2002.
 ‘Indexicality, Binding, Anaphora and A Priori Truth’, Analysis, 62, 4: 271-81.

-- Cappelen, Herman, 2005.
+- Cappelen, Herman, and Lepore, Ernest, 2005.
 Insensitive Semantics: A Defence of Semantic Minimalism and Speech Act Pluralism, Oxford: Blackwell.

 - Cappelen, Herman, and Hawthorne, John, 2009.
 Relativism and Monadic Truth, Oxford: Oxford University Press.